What our immigrants in the USA are silent about: personal experience

 If we briefly characterize the quality of communication in the United States, it is the same as it was in Russia when the first cell phones appeared, and there were not enough towers.
 Therefore, noise, squeak, interruption - these are all characteristics of communications in the United States.
 Despite the fact that it is very expensive - from $ 20 to $ 100.

 One of the popular questions among immigrants is: how long have you been in the United States.
-And if you sincerely answer that a month / two / half a year, then, as a rule (well, that is not always), a person begins to be treated as a lower being.
+And if you sincerely answer that a month / two / half a year, then, as a rule (well, which is not always), people begin to be treated as a lower being.
 It's unpleasant.

 Not all immigrants start working immediately in their profession.
 Many, many begin with a construction site, a dishwasher, cleaning, working as nurses and nannies.

 I spoke with many immigrants.
 Most often, people say that euphoria goes away a few months after moving, and then depression sets in (homesickness, friends, problems, a sense of hopelessness) - and this can last for 3-4 years.
 Usually they say that after 4 years it passes.
 Hopefully I will have less.

 You need to work

 And one more observation of mine.
 I wish I could be wrong, but I see it all the time.
 Many immigrants find it difficult because they think they don't need to work here.
 Some have only one desire: to sit on the neck of a husband / wife / state.
 America demands that people work.
 And even in low-paying jobs, you can earn enough to belong to the middle class.
 The main thing is to work!